 1960

-Using the previous logo, they removed the word ‘BREND’ and replaced it with “COMPANY.”
+Using the previous emblem, they removed the word “BREND” and replaced it with the word “COMPANY.”

 1960 – 1961

-After another update, the logo was similar to the 1951 version; only it was no longer in white but in black.
-And another thing: the letter “M” was higher than in the old logo, so it was equal to the number “3”.
+After another update, the emblem looked like the 1951 version, only now it was black instead of white.
+One more thing: the letter “M” was higher than in the old logo, so it became equal to the number “3”.

 1961 – 1978

-To modernize the graphic symbol, management approved a very original modification of the logo, created by Gerald Stahl & Associates.
-The letter and number serifs are present, but they are placed “backwards” – not outside but inside.
-There is a white line and two pluses (+) in the lower area of the “M.”
+To modernize the graphic symbol, the company management approved a very original modification of the logo, created by the firm of Gerald Stahl & Associates.
+Alphabetic and numeric serifs are present, but they are located “backward” – not outside, but inside.
+At the bottom of the letter “M,” there is a white line and two pluses (+).

 1978 – today

-A topical sign offered by Studio Siegel & Gale.
-It consists of a large inscription “3M” colored in red.
-The letter and number are closely spaced and merge at two points.
+A themed sign was proposed by the studio of Siegel & Gale.
+Consists of a large “3M” lettering painted in red.
+The letter and number are close together and merge at two points.
 They are flat, smooth, and chopped.

 Font and Colors

 Despite the abundance of logos, they are monotonous and include two basic elements: a letter and a number.
-Occasionally an oval, rhombus, laurel wreath, and clarifying inscriptions also appeared.
+Occasionally, an oval, rhombus, laurel wreath, and clarifying lettering appear.

-The 3M logo now uses the Helvetica Black typeface designed by Eduard Hoffmann & Max Miedinger.
-The color palette is uniform: it has always consisted of black and white.
-But the current version of the logo is colored red.
+The 3M logo now uses Helvetica Black, a font designed by Eduard Hoffman and Max Miedinger.
+The color palette is the same: it has always consisted of black and white.
+But the modern version of the logo is colored red.